OneGulshan/BlazorCrud/README.md

-This Project is About Basic Crud Operation using Blazor Template in Asp.Net Core Template .
+This Project is About Basic Crud Operation using Blazor Template in Asp.Net Core appication .